 A legal gaming business satisfying either eligibility test can apply for a PPP loan.
-The Fourth Interim Final Rule, however, confirms that hedge funds and private equity firms are ineligible to receive a PPP loan.
+However, hedge funds and private equity firms are ineligible to receive a PPP loan.
 Furthermore, if an eligible business (or its owner) is the debtor in a bankruptcy proceeding, either at the time it submits the PPP application or at any time before the PPP loan is disbursed, the eligible business is ineligible to receive a PPP loan.